Using an employer of record in Colombia

 Pregnant employees receive 18 weeks of fully paid maternity leave, beginning at least 2 weeks before the expected delivery date.
 Non-birthing parents are entitled to 2 weeks of fully paid paternity leave.

 Understanding and managing these policies is essential for full-time employment compliance.
-A Colombia Employer of Record can simplify this by managing leave calculations, entitlements, and documentation on your behalf.
+A Colombia Employer of Record may help simplify this by assisting with managing leave calculations, entitlements, and documentation.

 Background check in Colombia